Can I Sue Workers’ Comp for Pain and Suffering?

 What is Workers’ Compensation?

-Worker’s compensation is insurance coverage that pays injured employees who were hurt on the job.
+Worker’s compensation is coverage that pays injured employees who were hurt on the job.
 The Pennsylvania Workmen’s (Workers’) Compensation Act is meant to protect both the employee and the employer with this coverage.
 By law, Pennsylvania employers must acquire workers’ compensation coverage when they open their business.
 They pay for the insurance policy that pays out their employee if he or she is hurt on the job.
 In return, the employee waives all rights to sue the employer directly when a workplace injury occurs.
 Coverage begins on the employee’s first day on the job.

 There are some employers who are exempted from workers’ compensation coverage.
 They include railroad workers, longshoremen, federal employees, domestic servants, agriculture workers, and any employee who requested exemption due to religious beliefs or executive statuses in certain corporations.